goncvlo/RecSys/README.md

 **Features**
 - Multiple algorithms: User-based and item-based collaborative filtering, Matrix Factorization, etc.
-- Detailed evaluation using metrics like RMSE and Precision@K.
+- Detailed evaluation using metrics like RMSE and FCP.
 - Jupyter notebooks for step-by-step model training and inference.

 **Usage**